Matrix models for the nested hypergeometric tau-functions: Examples

-All obtained this way matrix integrals can be interpreted in the framework of superintegrability as compositions of the elementary cases \eqref{elesu}.
+All matrix integrals obtained this way can be interpreted in the framework of superintegrability as compositions of the elementary cases \eqref{elesu}.
 For example, for the weight generating function \eqref{weightppm1} from the matrix integral \eqref{mmppm} we have a relation

 and its dual